 I always did mind, however, people knowing about my anxiety.
 It really bothered me that I’d got it, and I was embarrassed, to be frank.
-That’s despite the fact, like everyone, I know people – in fact, I’m related to some – with different mental health issues, and I am entirely comfortable with them and the multiplicity of their needs and desires.
+That’s despite the fact, like everyone, I know people – in fact, I’m related to some – with mental health issues, and I am entirely comfortable with them and the multiplicity of their needs and desires.
 I never judge them, and accept them entirely for who they are; why wouldn’t I?
 They’re human beings, after all.

 But I never applied that same learning to myself.
 A lot of people don’t; a lot of us are guilty of that, aren’t we?
-I was embarrassed to suffer incredible anxiety, and overcompensated by showing a confident exterior – usually as its peak when I was working in a job that required a lot of customer interaction or presentation skills, as I was hiding behind a demeanour, a facade if you will.
+I was embarrassed to suffer incredible anxiety, and overcompensated by showing a confident exterior – usually at its peak when I was working in a job that required a lot of customer interaction or presentation skills, as I was hiding behind a demeanour, a facade if you will.
 I was Matthew Munson, Community Engagement Officer, or Council Officer, or Writer … or whatever other title I was using at the time.

 Inside, however, anxiety has always been there, whispering away – and sometimes shouting to get itself heard.
 And it always did get heard.
 Every single damn time.

 I still experience it now, from time to time.
 Most bouts I can just manage and deal with by myself, but there have been times when the anxiety has become so overwhelming that I’ve needed support to get through that particular time in my life.
 Usually, my family are my sounding board – my parents are remarkably patient and understanding, and are usually the only two people I’ve spoken to in the past about my anxiety – but once I experienced such an overwhelming period of anxiety, lasting for four or five months due to an atrocious situation I was experiencing at work, that it felt entirely beyond my control to manage.
 So I went and got myself some CBT.